So Many Ways to Take Your Medicine

 Flowers can be inhaled without ever burning them.
 Vaporizers are machines that heat flowers at variable temperatures, essentially boiling off the cannabinoids and terpenes into a smokeless vapor.
 Vapor doesn’t have the free radicals or particulates created by smoking, which make this an ideal method for patients with respiratory issues.

 Hash comes in many forms, but it’s usually a sticky substance that’s either brown or green in color.
-Pressed or rolled hash is made by scooping up kief and pressing it together.
-Hash can be smoked, vaporized, or even eaten for therapeutic effects.
-Ice-water hash is made by knocking trichomes off the buds with cold water or dry ice.
+You make pressed or rolled hash by scooping up kief and pressing it together.
+This you can smoke, vaporize, or even eat for therapeutic effects.
+You can make Ice-water hash by knocking trichomes off the buds with cold water or dry ice.

 Phoenix Tears/Raw Oil